ibm-cloud-docs/watsonxdata/reg_database.md

 * Elasticsearch: Elastic search is a NoSQL database that stores data in an unstructured manner.
 * Snowflake: Snowflake is a cloud hosted relational database for building data warehouse.
 * SingleStore: SingleStore is a relational database management system designed for data-intensive applications.
-* IBM Data Virtualization Manager for z/OS: IBM Data Virtualization Manager for z/OS provides virtual, integrated views of data residing on IBM Z. It enables users and applications read/write access to IBM Z data in place, without having to move, replicate, or transform the data.
+* IBM Data Virtualization Manager for z/OS: IBM Data Virtualization Manager for z/OS provides virtual, integrated views of data residing on IBM Z. It enables users and applications to have read or write access to IBM Z data in place, without having to move, replicate, or transform the data.